-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2017 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO Commission file number: 0-26176 DISH Network Corporation (Exact name of registrant as specified in its charter) 88-0336997 Nevada (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 9601 South Meridian Boulevard Englewood, Colorado 80112 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (303) 723-1000 Securities registered pursuant to Section 12(b) of the Act: Name of each exchange on which registered Title of each class Class A common stock, \$0.01 par value The Nasdaq Stock Market L.L.C.
-Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Accelerated filer \square Large accelerated filer \boxtimes Non-accelerated filer \square Smaller reporting company \square (Do not check if a smaller reporting company) Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\ \Box$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes As of June 30, 2017, the aggregate market value of Class A common stock held by non-affiliates of the registrant was \$13.8 billion based upon the closing price of the Class A common stock as reported on the Nasdaq Global Select Market as of the close of business on the last trading day of the month.
-As of February 7, 2018, the registrant's outstanding common stock consisted of 228,040,482 shares of Class A common stock and 238,435,208 shares of Class B common stock, each \$0.01 par value.
-DOCUMENTS INCORPORATED BY REFERENCE The following documents are incorporated into this Form 10-K by reference: Portions of the registrant's definitive Proxy Statement to be filed in connection with its 2018 Annual Meeting of Shareholders are incorporated by reference in Part III.
+(Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 FOR THE FIS SCAL YEAR ENDED DECEMBE R 31, 2019 OR ☐ TRANSITION REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 SITION PERIOD FROM mmission file number: 001-39144 то .
+Network Corpora me of registrant as specified in its ch Nevada a) 88-0336997 (State or other jurisdiction of incorporation or organization 11) (I.R.S.
+Employer Identification No.) 9601 South Meridian Boulevard Englewood, Colorado 80112 (Address of principal executive offices) (Zip Code) - hone number, including area code: (3 gistered pursuant to Section 12(b) of Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.01 par value DISH The Nasdaq Stock Market L.L.C.
+Securities registered pursuant to Section 12(g) of the Act: None defined in Dule 405 of the Committee A at Mar Mar D Indicate by check mark if the registrant is a well-known seasoned issuer, as Indicate by check mark if the registrant is not required to file reports pursua Indicate by check mark whether the registrant (1) has filed all reports required such shorter period that the registrant was required to file such reports), and (2) Indicate by check mark whether the registrant has submitted electronically e chapter) during the preceding 12 months (or for such shorter period that the Indicate by check mark whether the registrant is a large accelerated filer, an accelerations of "large accelerated filer," "accelerated filer," "smaller reporting co Large accelerated filer $\boxtimes$ Accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company $\square$ Emerging growth company $\square$ If an emerging growth company, indicate by check mark if the registrant has standards provided pursuant to Section 13(a) of the Exchange Act. $\ \Box$ s elected not to use the extended transiti ion period for complying with any new or revised financial accounting Indicate by check mark whether the registrant is a shell company (as defined d in Rule 12b-2 of the Act).
+Yes $\square$ No As of June 30, 2019, the aggregate market value of Class A common stock b stock as reported on the Nasdaq Global Select Market as of the close of busi As of February 10, 2020, the registrant's outstanding common stock consists $\$0.01$ par value. ed of 284,612,148 shares of Class A co mmon stock and 238,435,208 shares of Class B common stock, each DOCUME NTS INCORPORATED BY REFER ENCE The following documents are incorporated into this Form 10-K by reference e: Portions of the registrant's definitive Proxy Statement to be filed in connecti ion with its 2020 Annual Meeting of Sh nareholders are incorporated by reference in Part III. -